 Is it essential to maintain bike brakes?

-It is necessary to carry out constant maintenance on our bike, and it ensures us to keep all the components in optimal conditions for their use and, also, considerably lengthens the life of our bicycle.
+It is necessary to carry out constant maintenance on our bike, and it ensures we keep all the components in optimal conditions for their use and, also, considerably lengthens the life of our bicycle.

 But when carrying it out, new problems can arise if, as usual, we are not specialized mechanics.